 One more thing, dancing on a carpet can also result in twisted knees.
 Avoid at all costs.

 A simple exercise to strengthen your ankles would be to stand with your feet together.
-Slowly rise up to your toes on both feet, hold it a second, and slowly roll back down until your heel meets the floor.
+Slowly rise up to the toes on both feet, hold it a second, and slowly roll back down until your heel meets the floor.
 Repeat a few times, then do each ankle individually in the same manner.
 So that you don’t get wobbly, do your best to keep your weight over the balls of your feet, avoiding rolling back over your heels.
 Your heels will touch the floor, but your weight will stay forward.

 - Shoes with a thick sole, such as platforms or safety shoes.